TransposeData/docs/docs/REST/Token API/routes/transfers_by_account.md

 # Get Transfers by Account

-This endpoint returns all [token transfers](../models/token_transfer_model.md) that occurred within the given date range and involved a given account (supports pagination).
+This endpoint returns all [Token Transfers](../models/token_transfer_model.md) that occurred within the given date range and involved a given account (supports pagination).

 ## Parameters
 | Parameter     | Description                                                                          | Type     |